Dima2504/flask-simple-chats/README.md

 # Instalation
 ## Using docker-compose

-The simples way to install and execute the application is to use [Docker](https://www.docker.com/) and [Docker-compose](https://docs.docker.com/compose/):
+The simplest way to install and execute the application is to use [Docker](https://www.docker.com/) and [Docker-compose](https://docs.docker.com/compose/):
 #### Clone the repository:
 ```bash
 $ git clone https://github.com/Dima2504/flask-simple-chats.git